opulo-inc/ohai/docs/feeder8/oqc/index.md

 ## Test Feeder with Gundam

-1. Launch the Gundam Application by entering the commands shown in terminal
+1. Launch the Gundam Application by entering the commands shown in terminal.

   	![](img/gundam1.webp)
   	![](img/gundam2.webp)
-2. Load feeder into the `gundam-qc-jig` by installing it onto the orange feeder slot
+2. Load feeder into the `gundam-qc-jig` by installing it onto the orange/yellow feeder slot.

 	!!!note "Confirm correct programming"
 		If the feeder LEDs flash white when installed onto the slot, your feeder has old firmware and will fail to pass the subsequent tests.
 If this is observed, unplug the respective feeder and update its firmware before resuming regular process flow.